glycerine/rbuf/README.md

 type FixedSizeRingBuf struct:

    * is a fixed-size circular ring buffer.
 Yes, just what is says.
+     This structure is only for bytes, as it was written to optimize I/O, but could be easily adapted to any other type.

    * We keep a pair of ping/pong buffers so that we can linearize the circular buffer into a contiguous slice if need be.